filosofisto/tlpi/README.md

 # tlpi
 The Linux Programming Interface Book source code.

-1. Thanks to Michael Kerrisk
+- Thanks to Michael Kerrisk
-2. This repository is for only study.
+- This repository is for only study.
-3. The folder study has my own codes.
+- The folder study has my own codes. :shipit: